status-im/status-security/process/personal-security-checklist.md

 ### 📋 Others & General recommendations

 - [ ] If you are unsure about something, just ask the security team on dedicated channels,
-- [ ] Subscribe to the `#Emergencies` & `#Security-internal` non public channels to keep yourself up-to-date, make use of those channels if necessary.
+- [ ] Follow the `#emergencies` & `#security` CC Community channels to keep yourself up-to-date, make use of those channels if necessary.

 ## Going further